Table of Contents

 Natural Barriers: Rivers, Seas, and Deserts as Obstacles

-Natural barriers like the Mediterranean Sea, the Sahara Desert, and the Rio Grande also influence displacement patterns.
-These geographic features can act as both obstacles and conduits, forcing people to take immense risks.
-Crossing the Mediterranean, for example, has become one of the deadliest migration routes in the world, with tens of thousands of deaths recorded over the past decade.
-Natural barriers also trap populations in enclosed areas, such as islands or valleys, where displacement can become protracted.
-In the absence of safe pathways, people are compelled to rely on smugglers to navigate these obstacles, further increasing their vulnerability.
+Natural barriers like the Mediterranean Sea, the Sahara Desert, and the Rio Grande also play a significant role in shaping displacement patterns.
+These geographic features can act both as obstacles and conduits, forcing people to take immense risks in their journeys.
+For instance, crossing the Mediterranean has become one of the deadliest migration routes in the world, with tens of thousands of deaths recorded over the past decade due to drowning, dehydration, and hypothermia.

 Displacement Patterns and the Humanitarian Response